elastic/search-ui/packages/search-ui-site-search-connector/README.md

 - Cannot apply more than 1 range filter on a single field.
 - Analytics tags are not supported in `click`.
 - `suggestions` are not supported in autocomplete, only `results`
+- The `none` filter type is not supported.

 ## Usage